Unique Software Assurance Benefits

 Only certain editions of the Windows operating system qualify for upgrades under Volume Licensing agreements.
 The table below lists the qualifying editions of Windows that are eligible for the Volume Licensing upgrade under each Volume Licensing program.

-If your operating system license qualifies, you can purchase the Windows 8.1 Pro Upgrade license under your Volume Licensing agreement.
+If your operating system license qualifies, you can purchase the Windows 8.1 Pro Upgrade license or Windows 8.1 Enterprise Upgrade license under your Volume Licensing agreement.
 Note that Windows licenses that are available through Volume Licensing are upgrade-only licenses and can only be acquired on top of a base operating system license; these licenses are not a replacement for a pre-existing full operating system license.

 The following conditions must be met for a licensed PC to be eligible for a Volume Licensing upgrade license: